Sphero: Sphero Mini

 Sphero Mini is a smaller version of the Sphero robot, with a diameter of 42 mm and a weight of 46 g.
 It is the first Sphero robot to have interchangeable shells.
 These shells are very colorful, and come in white, blue, pink, green, and orange, as well as specialty designs such as a golf ball and a (very small) soccer ball.
 The Mini is the cheapest robot made by Sphero at US$49.
 The Mini has a new feature called Face Drive which lets the user drive the robot through the app with different head movements.
 The Mini is charged with a micro USB port, which means that, unlike the Sphero 2.0, it is not waterproof.
 You can create your own games in the Sphero Edu app with Sphero Mini.

 Sphero RVR

 Sphero RVR (pronounced "rover") is a programmable robot kit introduced by Sphero on Kickstarter on February 19, 2019.
 It is advertised as a "go anywhere, do anything programmable robot."

 It can be programmed using the app, either visually or via text JavaScript.
 The robot is modular, with various sensors and boards able to be attached, including Arduino and Raspberry Pi.
-It has a swappable battery charged via a USB-C port.
+It has a swappable battery charged via a USB-C port, and is one of few robots made by Sphero that features a color sensor.

 It has an increased focus on education.

 It was released in October 2019 at $249.